 - 4. Check the working directory which is listed in the Synthesis Wizard window.
 The working directory is also listed in lower right hand corner of the Leonardo Spectrum Main Window.
-By default the working directory is set to the directory which the working directory was last set to.
+The working directory is set by default to it's previous value.
 To change the working directory click on the folder icon just to the right of the listed working directory and browse to the proper directory.
 Select the directory and click on the Set button. - 5.
 Add the files to the Open files box by clicking on the open files icon to the right.
 The Set Input File(s) window will be shown as in the following figure 1-7.
 By default Verilog and VHDL files will be displayed.
 You can select the files by left mouse clicking and using a combination of either holding the left mouse button down and highlighting all files at once, using the left mouse button along with the shift-key and/or ctrl-key.